womboai/edge-maxxing/README.md

 The EdgeMaxxing subnet defines specific models, pipelines, and target hardware for optimization.
 Miners and validators collaborate in a daily competition to improve AI model performance on consumer devices.

 Miners are incentivized through a winner-takes-all reward system.
 The best optimizations are grouped together, and the one submitted first is selected as winner.
-Every day at 12PM EST a contest is run.
+Every day at 12 PM PST a contest is run.

 Validators receive rewards for their consistent operation and accurate scoring.